Peter T ContiSOLUTIONS ARCHITECTURE | CLOUD ENGINEERING

 The Role: Lead Solutions Architect & Full-Stack Engineer (End-to-End Solo Delivery, now ongoing as a Fractional CTO retainer).

-I architected and deployed that platform as a sovereign AWS environment in the client's own AWS Organization.
-The platform now powers $5M+ in annual revenue, supports $500K+/month in commerce volume, cut over to production with zero downtime, and successfully migrated 20+ years of legacy operational data without loss.
-FileMaker has been fully retired from the active stack.
-The vendor SaaS workflows it replaced have been retired alongside it.
+I architected and deployed that platform inside the client’s own AWS Organization.
+It now supports millions in annual revenue and hundreds of thousands a month in commerce volume, cut over to production with zero downtime, and migrated 28,062 invoice records spanning more than 20 years without loss or duplicate invoice numbers.
+FileMaker and the vendor SaaS workflows it replaced have been retired from the active operating stack.

 0:00 / 0:00